CSho27/PowerUp/README.md

 - To undo any work you've done since the last save, click the "Undo Changes" button
 - The "Is Custom" switch controls whether or not the player will *appear* as having been edited in the game (the little blue bar in the bottom of the player name bubble)

+### Generator Notes
+- Expect generated players to need some edits before they are good representations of the actual player.
+The generator is good for ballparking basic attributes but isn't perfect in regards to the finer details.
+- Any unedited, generated player will have an asterisk next to their name in the list.
+This can be used as a checklist when makinhg final edits to generated players.
+- It DOES NOT generate appearances, it uses the default face and hair, and takes a random number stab at skin color using country of birth and demographic data for the MLB for a given year.
+This means there will be black players that generate as white, vice-versa, and every skin color in between.
+In the future I might try to improve this using some sort of image analysis library, but that's a ways off.
+- The generator uses the MLB Api, which is missing certain statistics that are available other places.
+It may be replaced in the future, but for now we're limited by what the MLB Api provides us.
+- It only calculates attributes for players that meet certain sample size benchmarks.
+For players that do not meet these benchmarks, you'll see a warning in the player list that will detail which attribute category the player does not have adequate statistics available for.
+- The generator's algorithm will slowly improve over time, but it already saves an immense amount of time when creating rosters.

 ### Exporting a Roster
 - To export an edited roster file, click the export icon in the upper right
 ![image](https://user-images.githubusercontent.com/30477054/172822670-caad3786-146b-4e45-aeb9-3497c4b92618.png)